CompEng0001/IoT-and-Our-Schools-Environments-for-Education/README.md

 # BeeSensors_STEM

 ## Description
-This project is designed and developed for the use of STEM.
+This project is designed and developed for the use in STEM.

 Introduce bees and the importance of them and why this project...

 ## Installation
+* First you will need to create a ThingSpeak accoun - https://thingspeak.com/users/sign_up - free or any other option if you are willing to pay.

+* You'll also need to download Arduino IDE - https://www.arduino.cc/en/Main/Software - you can make a donation if you like, but it is free to use.

+Once downloaded you will need to install the following libraries - ThingSpeak, DHTesp

 A quick guide on how to install software on Arduino and/or Pi?
 A wiring guiding for the sensors.